omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 \${targetFileName} and the target folder as \${targetFolder}. \${targetTypeName} is also defined which is a sanitized and capitalized version of the `tagetFileName` variable.
 It can be used as a NED or C++ type inside the templates.
-New ...
-File Wizards usually generate only a single file, but multiple files can be generated too if necessary (e.g. simple modules would generate NED, CC and H files).
+'New ...
+File Wizards' usually generate only a single file, but multiple files can be generated too if necessary (e.g. simple modules would generate NED, CC and H files).
 There are additional helper variables like: